 - Don’t forget to apply the lanolin to sore or cracked nipples!
 It’s sticky as all get-out, but it really does help sore nipples to heal faster with all that extra moisturizing going on.
 Be sure to clean the area thoroughly with soap and water before applying it, though, or you could trap bacteria that will raise your risk of mastitis.

-All of these tips should help you breastfeed baby just fine until you’ve healed.
+All of these tips should help you breastfeed your baby just fine until you’ve healed.

 Pro tip: if you’ve got sore or cracked nipples, always wash the area with soap and water.
 Keep an eye out for symptoms of mastitis (redness, warmth, swelling, pain).
 If you notice any of those symptoms, please talk to your healthcare provider immediately as mastitis may need medical treatment.